HaeffnerLab/trap-simulation-tools-matlab/readme.txt

 -----------------------------------------------------------------------------------------------------------------------
 To Do:

-* Double check that data stiching is done correctly
+* Double check that data stiching is done correctly...OK

 * Double check that the electrode mapping and  multipole masking is done properly